Whyzanet/WhyzaGC/README.md

 Input is via 5 featherwing button combinations.
 Button A, Button B, Button C, Button A&B ( default startup mode ) and finally Button B&C to disable and renable Wifi.
 See photos below of different display outputs.
 I found the Featherwing OLED buttons small enough and close enough to be able to use multiple button presses easily with my thumb ( A&B and B&C for a total of 5 )

-HTTP diagnostic data is available on port 80 via hostnames
+HTTP diagnostic data is available on port 80 via URL's

 http://whyzagc-esp8266.local or http://whyzagc-esp32.local